sap-tutorials/Tutorials/tutorials/abap-environment-rap100-generate-ui-service/abap-environment-rap100-generate-ui-service.md

 ### Preview the Travel App in SAP S/4HANA on premise (optional)

->**Hint:** In **SAP S/4HANA on premise or private cloud systems** publishing the local service endpoint of your service binding does not work from within ADT.
+>**Hint:** In **SAP S/4HANA on premise or private cloud systems** publishing the local service endpoint of your OData V4 service binding does not work from within ADT.
 Therefore you have to publish the service binding locally using transaction `/IWFND/V4_ADMIN` in these systems.

  1. In the menu click on the button **Run ABAP Development Object as ABAP Application in SAPGUI** or press `Alt+F8`.